nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 traditional application with a graphical interface: you can still see, at a glance, a neat overview of what you need to see.
 If you type fast, StudMap can get your student management tasks done faster than anything else.

+StudMap comes with powerful sort, filter, and mass operations features, as well as built-in attendance and participation tracking.
+If you are a TA for a computing [module](#module), StudMap is built just for you.
+This user guide aims to help you understand StudMap, so that you can make the best use of our features.
+Read on to find out more!

 ---

 * Table of Contents